 There are many reasons to get a divorce.
 Getting a break on your taxes due to the benefits attached to divorce is usually not at the top of anyone's list.
-I have been working with families going through a divorce for quite some time and I have not heard one single person tell me that their primary motivator to getting a divorce was to take advantage of the tax benefits of doing so.
+I have been working with families going through a divorce for quite some time, and I have not heard one single person tell me that their primary motivator to getting a divorce was to take advantage of the tax benefits of doing so.
 Go figure.

 There are also important financial considerations in getting a divorce.
-The community property laws in Texas and the prospect of having to pay spousal maintenance after a divorce are frequently concerned people like yourself have as they get involved in the divorce process.
+The community property laws in Texas and the prospect of paying spousal maintenance after a divorce are frequently concerned people like yourself have as they get involved in the divorce process.
 You may have heard horror stories or hyperbole about either of these subjects and are now concerned about how your case will ultimately shake out.
 Are you going to be in a financial hole that you are unable to dig out from under?

 Everyone's favorite subject, taxes, also plays a role in the divorce process.
-Due to the Winter Storm that we had in February of this year, Texans have an extended deadline to file and pay taxes for 2020 June 15, 2021.
+Due to the Winter Storm that we had in February of this year, Texans have an extended deadline to file and pay taxes for 2020 on June 15, 2021.
 This blog is not intended to act as tax advice.
 I am not a professional in the area of taxes.
-If you have any questions about tax law, federal income taxes, or a subject surrounding taxes your best bet is to speak to a person who is in that field.
+If you have any questions about tax law, federal income taxes, or a subject surrounding taxes, your best bet is to speak to a person in that field.
 Today's blog will focus on taxes and divorce but is not tax advice (or legal advice, for that matter).

 Alimony and spousal maintenance- is it tax-deductible any longer?

-Depending on the length of your marriage you may be in line to pay special maintenance for periods lasting anywhere from 5 to 10 years.
+Depending on the length of your marriage, you may be in line to pay special maintenance for periods lasting anywhere from 5 to 10 years.
 The dollar value of the special maintenance every month can be no more than $5000 or 20% of your average monthly gross income.
-If you were not married to your spouse for at least 10 years no spousal maintenance could likely be ordered in your circumstances.
+If you were not married to your spouse for at least 10 years, no spousal maintenance could likely be ordered in your circumstances.

 Until the passage of this law in 2017, alimony and spousal maintenance in Texas were treated as deductions from your gross income if you were to be the spouse who was obligated to pay the alimony.
 Conversely, the spousal maintenance or alimony payments would have been treated as income by your ex-spouse.
-As of the beginning of 2019, however, alimony and spousal maintenance payments were no longer eligible for deductions.
+However, as of the beginning of 2019, alimony and spousal maintenance payments were no longer eligible for deductions.
 By the same token, your ex-spouse would no longer have to treat these spousal maintenance or alimony payments as taxable income.

 What about the child tax credit?